cdobey/legitify/docs/functional-spec/Functional-Spec.md

 #### Credential Issuance

-Organisations can upload, manage or issue digital copies of credentials which can then be issued to individuals and stored securely on the system.
+Organisations can upload, manage or issue digital copies of credentials which can then be issued to holders and stored securely on the system.

 #### Verification Requests

-The platform will allow users such as employers, to request verifications through the system which will need to be approved by the owner before being securely shared.
+The platform will allow users such as verifiers, to request verifications through the system which will need to be approved by the owner before being securely shared.

 #### Blockchain Validation